 The most common drones such as the DJI Mavic Air or the DJI Spark fall into the category of small drones.

 Registration is mandatory in Denmark

-With the exception of micro-drones, all multicopters must be registered in Denmark (here in English language).
-The cost of registration is 20 Danish kroner (about 2.60 Euro) and can be paid by credit card.
+With the exception of micro-drones, all multicopters must be registered in Denmark (here in the English language).
 After registering you will receive a registration number which you must attach to the drone along with your name and telephone number.

 In addition to registering, you will also need to pass an online Drone Awareness Accreditation test to prove your ability and knowledge of the legal situation.

-Rules for drone pilots in Denmark in overview
+Rules for drone pilots in Denmark in an overview